Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 234 trips per day across all routes, with each stop receiving approximately 16 weekly trips.
+On average, there are 234 trips per day across all routes, equating to approximately 16 weekly trips per individual stop.

 Frequently Asked Questions - Transport